practice-back-end/lambda/README.md

-### POST & PUT requires an object with the following shape:
+### POST & PUT requires an object with the following shape as the request body:

 ```javascript
 {